-WILBURTON BL86 69 High Street No A2, C1, C2 1701-1840 Residential The building is known locally as Ivy House and is an imposing feature on the High Street.
+WILBURTON BL82 69 High Street No A2, C1, C2 1701-1840 Residential The building is known locally as Ivy House and is an imposing feature on the High Street.
 The property retains a number of original features and makes a positive contribution to the character of the area.
 Constructed of red brick with English bond to the west wing and Flemish bond elsewhere.
 It features a plain tiled gable roof with shaped bargeboards and ridge stacks.
 The building is formed of a main range with two cross wings to the road, the main range is two storeys with a single twelve pane hung sash under segmental arch above a similar tripartite sash.
 The original doorway has a reeded doorcase with boss enrichments and a panelled door.
 The east cross wing is two storeys and an attic with recessed openings, including an attic casement and band between storeys.
 The west cross wing has late 18 th century red brick to the rear side wall but all of the openings are 19 th century.
-BL87 29 High Street No A1/2, C1 Late 17 th - early 18 th century Residential The building is a good example of the traditional vernacular architectural style found within the village.
+BL83 29 High Street No A1/2, C1 Late 17 th - early 18 th century Residential The building is a good example of the traditional vernacular architectural style found within the village.
 Previously a shop, the property retains a number of traditional features and makes a positive contribution to the character of the area.
 Constructed of red brick in the Flemish bond with tumbled gable and parapet to a plain tiled roof.
-The property is one and half storey with sawtooth eaves and plain cornice detailing.
-The original cottage doorway and adjacent window have a remade surround under an original single cambered arch.
+One and half storey with sawtooth eaves and plain cornice detailing.
+The original cottage doorway and window have a remade surround under an original single cambered arch.
 The shop doorway has a moulded architrave and the shop window is positioned in the same place an older window, of which the segmental arch is still visible.
-BL88 46 High Street No A1, A3, C3, C5, D2 16 th century with 19 th century alterations Residential The building is of an unusual architectural style in the village and is of both historic and architectural significance.
-The property was previously the village post office and features an exposed timber frame with late 19 th century red brick rebuilding at ground floor and first floor infilling with a pantile roof.
-The building is two storeys with a jettied gable to the road featuring bull nosed jetty joists (new work to jetty beam and studwork at first and attic storeys).
-The property is a three bay plan originally and has been extended to the west in the 19 th century.
-There is a modern shop doorway to the street and two large stacks with sawtooth cornice detailing.
+BL84 46 High Street No A1, A3, C3, C5, D2 16 th century with 19 th century alterations Residential The building is of an unusual architectural style in the village and is of both historic and architectural significance.
+Previously the village post office & features an exposed timber frame with late 19 th century red brick rebuilding at ground & first floor with a pantile roof.
+Two storeys with a jettied gable to the road featuring bull nosed jetty joists Originally three bay plan, extended to the west in the 19 th century.
+Modern shop doorway to the street and 2 large stacks with sawtooth cornice detailing.